Energy Employees Compensation:

 For more information, contact Andrew Sherrill at (202) 512-7215 or firstname.lastname@example.org.

 Recommendations for Executive Action

 Comments: The Department of Labor agreed with our recommendation that a second level review will provide a higher degree of internal quality control.
 However, upon evaluating our recommendation, Labor determined that given its current staffing levels it would not be possible to conduct a supervisory review of all Recommended and Final Decisions without having an adverse impact on the issuance of timely decisions for claimants.
-Instead, Labor is implementing a process to review a sample of decision letters - initially 10 percent - and make procedural adjustments based on the results of those reviews.
-We will revisit the status of this recommendation pending the results of Labor's supervisory reviews of selected decision letters.
+Instead, Labor is implementing a process whereby all supervisors in the district offices and Final Adjudication Branch offices will review a sample of 10 percent of decision letters.
+As supervisors review the work, they will make recommendations and provide immediate feedback based on the results of those reviews.
+In addition, Labor stated that in fiscal year 2018, it will also implement an internal reporting process that will monitor the performance of these reviews across the program.
+We will revisit the status of this recommendation pending implementation of the new reporting process.

 Recommendation: To enhance consistency with DOL policy and procedures in adjudicating EEOICPA Part E claims, the Secretary of Labor should strengthen internal controls by requiring district offices to take steps to ensure that all claimant correspondence for Recommended and Final Decisions receives supervisory review.